LIMUNIMI/NITHtester/README.md

 # NITHtester

-A tool for testing and debugging [NITH sensors](https://github.com/LIMUNIMI/NITHsensors).
+A GUI for testing NITH sensor peripherals and wrappers.

 ## Description

-NITHtester is a GUI application designed to monitor and test [NITH sensors](https://github.com/LIMUNIMI/NITHsensors).
-NITHsensors is a collection of Open-Source Hardware sensor peripherals dedicated to accessibility, and in particular to Accessible Digital Musical Instruments design.
-NITHtester provides various tools to monitor the output of the sensors that comply with the NITH sensors standard.
+NITHtester is a GUI application designed to monitor and test NITH sensor peripherals and wrappers.
+NITH is a collection of Open-Source solutions dedicated to accessibility for motor disabilities, with a focus on quadriplegic users.
+NITHtester provides various tools to monitor the output of the sensors that comply with the NITH standard.
 With NITHtester, you can easily visualize sensor data, check status codes, and identify any errors or issues.

 </br>
 <div align="center">